Guinness Braised Corned Beef with Whiskey Glaze

 • 2 cups baby carrots

-• 1 packet pickling spices, from brisket package
+• 1 packet pickling spiced from brisket package if came with it

 • 1/2 tsp ground clove